{{ summaryHeading }}

 How to Use This Tool:

 2. Enter the primary value.
-VSWR must be at least 1.0, return loss must be zero or greater, reflection coefficient magnitude must be between 0 and 1, and reflected percent must be between 0 and 100.
+VSWR must be at least 1.0, return loss must be zero or greater, reflection coefficient magnitude must be from 0 to 1, and reflected power percent must be from 0 to 100.

-3. Set Forward power when watt values matter.
-The unit selector accepts W, mW, dBm, and dBW; in power-meter mode the reflected reading uses the same unit.
+3. Add Forward power when reflected watts or delivered watts matter.
+The power unit selector accepts W, mW, dBm, and dBW.
+In Power meter mode, the reflected reading uses the same unit as forward power.

-6. Read Mismatch Snapshot for VSWR, return loss, reflection coefficient, reflected power, delivered power, mismatch loss, and watt estimates from the entered forward power.
+6. Read Mismatch Snapshot for the equivalent VSWR, return loss, reflection coefficient, reflected percent, delivered percent, mismatch loss, and watt estimates.

-7. Use Bench Guidance for the profile-specific checkpoint, watt comparison, and common 1.5:1, 2.0:1, and 3.0:1 references.
-Use Mismatch Curve to compare reflected percent and mismatch loss across the selected return-loss range.
+7. Use Bench Guidance for the selected profile label and common 1.5:1, 2.0:1, and 3.0:1 checkpoints.
+Use Mismatch Curve when you need reflected percent and mismatch loss across a return-loss range.

 Interpreting Results: